 - Pumps—Be sure that the pump is operating when the air temperature is freezing.
 This will prevent freeze damage to the plumbing and the filtration system.
-If you have waterfall pumps or other pumps, they must either be drained or operating.
-(If they are drained, be sure that they remain off and that they are not programmed to come on during a freeze).
-Booster pumps for automatic cleaners do not have to be operating, since water circulates thru them when the main pump is operating.
-If you decide to continue operating your pool and you really enjoy swimming, you might consider having a pool heater installed.
-Pool heaters allow you to swim at least 9-10 months out of the year, as opposed to approximately 6-7 months without a heater.
+If you have waterfall pumps or other pumps, the pump must either be drained or operating (if they are drained, be sure that they remain off and that they are not programmed to come on during a freeze).
+Booster pumps for automatic cleaners do not typically have to be operating, since water circulates through them when the main pump is operating.
+Note that main pump run times can be decreased during the winter—again, just be sure it is operating when the air temperature is freezing.

 - Cover your pool using a mesh cover – Due to the number of trees (especially oak trees) that much of the north Texas area has, mesh covers have become increasingly popular in recent years.
-Mesh covers allow water to get through but they catch the leaves.
-Basically it allows you to keep the leaves and other debris out of the pool, but since the cover allows the rainwater to pass through, you will still need to run the pump periodically and also add chemicals as needed.
+Mesh covers allow water to get through, but they catch the leaves.
+Basically, it allows you to keep the leaves and other debris out of the pool, but since the cover allows the rainwater to pass through, you will still need to run the pump periodically and also add chemicals as needed.
 A properly installed mesh cover (which resembles a trampoline-look over your pool) sometimes even allows you to blow the leaves off of the cover.